Key Takeaways:

 Before diving into any conversation, it’s good to set some boundaries for yourself.
 Think about:

 For example, if a relative asks about the medical process involved in being a gestational surrogate, you might want to keep it simple.
-Explaining the medical screening, psychological screenings, and surrogacy contracts can be detailed, so feel free to share only what feels right.
+Explaining the medical screeningComprehensive health examination to verify fitness for pregnancy., psychological screenings, and surrogacy contracts can be detailed, so feel free to share only what feels right.

 It’s okay to say, “I’d rather not get into details,” if something feels too personal.